josephnoir/hamcast-for-libcppa/README.md

 Usage
 -----

-Besides including the header you need to add the hamcast group module to libcppa:
+Besides including the header you need to add the hamcast group module using:

     group::add_module(make_hamcast_group_module());